 Want a hobby that makes you healthier?
 Get outside.

 Research has shown that a weekly two-hour “dose” of nature can significantly boost your health and wellbeing – both mentally and physically.

-Go for a leisurely stroll around the park, a run around town, or something even more lively like rock climbing.
+Go for a stroll around the park, a run around town, or something even more lively like rock climbing.

 Whatever you choose to do, you have almost endless space to do it in.

 There are so many National and Provincial parks in Canada to choose from, which are completely free to use.